-If you plan on listing a Greater Toronto Area house, there are costs to contend with before you list, during the listing process, once an offer has been made and when you find yourself at the closing table.
+If you plan on listing a Ontario house, there are costs to contend with before you list, during the listing process, once an offer has been made and when you find yourself at the closing table.
 In our latest post, we will take a look at some of these listing costs so you can determine if a direct sale of your property would be the better choice for your situation.

 Before you even talk to an agent or get started on a listing, you will need to take care of the following things.
 Some you can do yourself, while others you might have to pay for.
 You might need all of these things, but they are all important to consider.

 To create an environment that is appealing and welcoming, you will want to make sure the house is clean.
 You can do a good job yourself, but bringing in a professional to do a thorough cleaning of the house from top to bottom, can make the whole house look different.
 If you aren’t replacing the carpets or flooring, you will want to pay to have a professional clean those as well.
 Don’t neglect the outside.
 If you have a second story, it might pay off to hire a pro to come wash your windows!

 While cleaning the home, it is a great time to pack away all of your unnecessary items.
 People don’t want to see personal possessions or clutter when touring your home, so you will want to make sure everything is packed away.
 You might need to consider an offsite storage space or pod to hold your items until you have moved into a new house.

 You will want to fix up anything visibly broken or worn.
 This includes fixing and painting walls, replacing cracked tiles and smoothing floorboards.You might also take this opportunity to make minor upgrades such as new fixtures or hardware.
 Sending money on these things can help improve the value of your home.
 You just need to be comfortable paying up front.